-The Elhil race is divided into three subraces: The Altarim, the Galan, and the Ranarim.
+The Elhil race is divided into three subraces (not including drow): The Altarim, the Galan, and the Ranarim.

-Altarim (equivalent to Elves from the Players Handbook)
+Altarim (equivalent to High Elves from the Players Handbook)

 The Altarim are the subrace traditionally thought of by the rest of Farland as Elves (though few other races know enough to distinguish Ranarim and Galan from Altarim).
 The Altarim of the Belendale live in bower-communities or tree-top fletches scattered throughout the vast woodland.
 Though technically ruled by the Galan of the Summervale, they are a free-spirited and independent people who are satisfied to spend their centuries in the Hinterlands tending their forests and gardens.

 The capital of the Elhil is the hidden Summervale, or Gloralion in High Speech.
 It is the very antithesis of the heart of evil in Farland, the Wintervale.
 The Elhil named it thus to signify the undying opposition of good to evil.
-This secret city is the home of the Gloran or "Glimmer Elves."
+This secret city is the home of the Galan or "Glimmer Elves."
 Dwelling so close to the Holy Swan of the Elhil, the Galan have basked in its magical energies for millenia, and it has changed them.
 They have grown more high-minded and proud than the typical Elhil; their concerns are no longer so much for the forests and the open skies that are beloved of the rest of their race; they care most for the pursuit of knowledge and the attainment of aesthetic perfection.
-Because of the innate magic that their close proximity to the Holy Swan Alfain has imbued them with, they have gained the ability to step briefly into the Astral River and emerge a short distance away, eluding their foes.

 The Ranarim are an extremely isolationist group of Elhil.
 They have dwelt in their protected forest, the Luvam Wood, for millenia, cutting off all contact with other races, even other Elhil.
 In fact, their race has dwindled down to a small group of stiff-necked Elhan, and time has left their subrace behind.
 It seems that their race is basically fading away.
-Indeed, the Ranarim have mastered the power to become insubstantial to avoid attacks.
+Indeed, the Ranarim have become masters at hiding.
 Recently, however, a splinter-group of Ranarim have come to view this isolationist policy as counter-productive, and this group, against the orders of their leaders, have re-established limited contact with the elhil of the Belendale.
 Some of these Ranarim separatists have even appeared as diplomats and adventurers in the liberated kingdoms.